Günther Leib

-Günther Leib (born 12 April 1927) is a German operatic baritone and professor of voice.
+Günther Leib (12 April 1927 – 5 March 2024) was a German operatic baritone and professor of voice.
 A Kammersänger of the Dresden State Opera, he sang leading baritone roles both in his native Germany and internationally during the course of his stage career.
 In 1971 he was awarded the Robert Schumann Prize of the City of Zwickau and in 2017 on the occasion of his 90th birthday the "Gotha-Medaille" (Gotha Medal), honoring him for his international career as "Gotha's most famous voice".
-He appears in a number of complete opera and oratorio recordings on the Eterna, Supraphon, and Deutsche Grammophon labels.
+He appeared in a number of complete opera and oratorio recordings on the Eterna, Supraphon, and Deutsche Grammophon labels.

 Life and career

-Leib was born in Gotha, where he began studying the violin at the age of seven.
-When World War II ended he continued his studies at the State Conservatory in Erfurt and was engaged as a violinist in the Gotha City Orchestra in 1949.
+Leib was born in Gotha on 12 April 1927, where he began studying the violin at the age of seven.
+When World War II ended, he continued his studies at the State Conservatory in Erfurt and was engaged as a violinist in the Gotha municipal orchestra in 1949.
 The orchestra's concerts often included opera and operetta, which piqued his interest in the art form.
 He studied voice privately at first.
 Then, encouraged by his teacher, he enrolled in the Weimar Conservatory, graduating in 1952 with a diploma in opera and concert singing and music pedagogy.
-That same year, he made his stage debut in Köthen as Bartolo in The Barber of Seville.
+That same year, he made his stage debut in Köthen as Bartolo in Rossini's Il barbiere di Siviglia.

 After singing in the theatres of Köthen, Meiningen and Nordhausen, Leib went on to become a member of the Dresden State Opera from 1957 and the Berlin State Opera from 1961.
-In the late 1950s he also went on concert tours in Italy, Egypt and Great Britain.
+In the late 1950s, he also went on concert tours in Italy, Egypt and Great Britain.
 He made his Metropolitan Opera debut in 1976 as Beckmesser in Die Meistersinger von Nürnberg, a role he had sung the previous year at the Salzburg Easter Festival.
 Of his Met debut as Beckmesser, Raymond Ericson wrote in The New York Times:

 Gunther Leib, a bass from East Germany, was a first rate Beckmesser.
 He sang his music instead of barking it.
 He did not burlesque the character, but gave it a smug stupidity that was all too real.
 His complacent singing in the final scene was both original and superbly carried off.

 Leib also sang as a guest artist at the Bolshoi Theatre in Moscow, the Paris Opera, and the opera houses of Budapest, Prague, Sofia, Hamburg, Helsinki and Stockholm.

 In addition to his performing career in opera and concert, Leib was a professor of voice at the Hochschule für Musik Carl Maria von Weber in Dresden from 1964 to 1976 and then from 1976 at the Hochschule für Musik "Hanns Eisler" in Berlin.
-Twice widowed, Leib retired to Dresden, where he lives with his third wife Adelheid née Gähler.
+Twice widowed, Leib retired to Dresden, where he lived with his third wife Adelheid née Gähler.

+Leib died on 5 March 2024, at the age of 96.